WorksApplications/uzushio/src/main/scala/org/sample/corpus/warc/README.md

 # WARC

-Source code for handling Web ARChive file.
+Handle WARC (Web ARChive) file, such that NWJC or CommonCrawl data.

-## Processing step
+## processing step

 - warc record
+    - load records from warc format file into spark RDD.
-    - uses "non-truncated" and "warc-respose type" record, with contents type "application/http".
+    - use "non-truncated" and "warc-respose type" record, with contents type "application/http".
 - http response
     - parse record body as http response.
     - skip if its contents type is not "text/html".
 - html file
     - parse response body as html using Tika.
         - skip when failed to detect encoding from http header or html meta-tag.
-    - split text into paragraphs (see `ParagraphHandler`).
+    - split text into paragraphs based on dom structure (see `ParagraphHandler`).
-- text cleaning
+- text cleaning (minimum)
     - trim each sentences and remove empty lines/paragraphs/documents.

-# run
+## run

 sample: